cfpb/design-system/docs/pages/tables.md

 ---
-title: Tables
 layout: variation
 section: components
 status: Released
-description: 'Tables allow for the presentation of many data points grouped together in a visual way.
-They serve a unique purpose of allowing easy organization or comparison of more complex data than a chart or graph.
-They can be read either vertically (by columns) or horizontally (by rows). '
 variation_groups:
   - variation_group_name: Standard table
     variation_group_description: This is the default style at the large screen